pcrockett/crockett-vps/README.md

 ## de.crockett.network

-This repo contains scripts to automatically provision a brand-new Arch server.
+This repo contains scripts to automatically provision my own personal cloud service on an Arch VPS.
+It's one part documentation for myself, one part experimentation, one part learning project, and one part fun.

 ### Install